isambard-sc/brics_jupyterhub_envs/README.md

 The dev environment deployment scripts build container images that target the `stage-dev` build stage.

+The prod environment deployment scripts build container images that target the `stage-prod` build stage.

 [multi-stage-builds-docker-docs]: https://docs.docker.com/build/building/multi-stage/

 ### Development repositories

 A key step in the `stage-dev` image build is to re-install key supporting packages (e.g. [`bricsauthenticator`][bricsauthenticator-github], [`slurmspawner_wrappers`][slurmspawner_wrappers-github]) in the container using local clones of the Git repositories.

-The deployment scripts clone the repositories used in the JupyterHub and Slurm container image builds into `brics_jupyterhub/_dev_build_data` and `brics_slurm/_dev_build_data`.
+The dev environment deployment scripts clone the repositories used in the JupyterHub and Slurm container image builds into `brics_jupyterhub/_dev_build_data` and `brics_slurm/_dev_build_data`.
 If the repositories are already present, they are not overwritten.
 This allows for testing of local modifications to the source code repositories.

-To test a modified version of the source code in the dev environment, simply modify the cloned repository under `_dev_build_data` and [bring up](#bring-up-a-dev-environment) the dev environment.
+To test a modified version of the source code in the dev environment, simply modify the cloned repository under `_dev_build_data` and [bring up](#bring-up-an-environment) the dev environment.
 The modified code should be installed into the built container images when the environment is next deployed.

 [bricsauthenticator-github]: https://github.com/isambard-sc/bricsauthenticator
 [slurmspawner_wrappers-github]: https://github.com/isambard-sc/slurmspawner_wrappers